openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Backup and restore of MicroShift data

-To integrate fully with greenboot and ostree deployments MicroShift needs to be able to back up and restore its data.
+To integrate fully with greenboot and ostree commits MicroShift needs to be able to back up and restore its data.
-If new ostree deployment fails to be healthy and system is rolled back to previous deployment, MicroShift must also roll back in time to data compatible with the older deployment.
+If new ostree commit fails to be healthy and system is rolled back to previous commit, MicroShift must also roll back in time to data compatible with the older commit.
-Because device administrator might want to manually go back to older deployment, it means that backups for many deployments will be kept.
+Because device administrator might want to manually go back to older commit, it means that backups for many commits will be kept.

-OSTree usually keeps only two deployments (three if one is staged, or more if deployment is pinned).
+ostree usually keeps only two commits (three if one is staged, or more if commit is pinned).
-However, deployment could disappear from the system (wasn't pinned, is too old to be kept) but later reintroduced by admin (deployment's ID is based on checksum which would be the same), it should be configurable to only keep backups of deployments present in local `rpm-ostree status` output (automatic pruning) or defer to manual cleanup.
+However, commit could disappear from the system (wasn't pinned, is too old to be kept) but later reintroduced by admin (commit's ID is based on checksum which would be the same), it should be configurable to only keep backups of commits present in local `rpm-ostree status` output (automatic pruning) or defer to manual cleanup.
 In future, more options could be added to configure backup persistency policy.

-Because difference between two deployments might not be MicroShift itself, but applications that run on top of MicroShift from images and manifests embedded in the ostree deployment, MicroShift's backups are tied to ostree deployments rather than MicroShift versions.
+Because difference between two commits might not be MicroShift itself, but applications that run on top of MicroShift from images and manifests embedded in the ostree commit, MicroShift's backups are tied to ostree commits rather than MicroShift versions.

-Decision whether to backup or restore is based on contents of `health.json` which contains health of past deployment that ran MicroShift (see "Integration with greenboot").
+Decision whether to backup or restore is based on contents of `health.json` which contains health of past commits that ran MicroShift (see "Integration with greenboot").

 #### Copy-on-Write